emmo-repo/.github/profile/README.md

 If you want to create your domain ontology based on the EMMO, please follow the [Guidelines for EMMO Domain Ontologies Development](https://github.com/emmo-repo/.github/wiki/DomainOntologiesDevelopersGuidelines).

+## Tools

+**[EMMOntoPy](https://github.com/emmo-repo/EMMOntoPy)** is a Python package based on [Owlready2](https://pypi.org/project/Owlready2/), which provides a natural and intuitive representation of ontologies in Python.
+EMMOntoPy extends Owlready2 and adds additional functionality, like accessing entities by label, reasoning with FaCT++ and parsing logical expressions in Manchester syntax.

+EMMOntoPy was originally developed to work effectively with the EMMO and EMMO-based domain ontologies, but is usable with any other OWL ontology.

+## Publications

+A publication list of EMMO-related resources maintained by EMMC is availble [here](https://emmc.eu/emmo/).